AidKool/team-task-manager/README.md

-Model-View-Controller ) design pattern in its architectural structure, It will use Handlebars.js as the templating language, Sequelize as the ORM, the express-session npm package for authentication and the live application deployed on Horuku.
+Model-View-Controller ) design pattern in its architectural structure, It will use Handlebars.js as the templating language, Sequelize as the ORM, the express-session npm package for authentication and the live application deployed on Heroku.

 This Project is about developing a Team Task Manager application that will allow a user to sign up into the app.
-Based on the user role , he will be redirected to a particular page which are Manager page or employee page.
-From the Employee page the user will be able to view his team members , all task allocated to each team member, statistics about the complemention of each task and create additional task.
+Based on the user role , he will be redirected to a particular page which is Manager page or employee page.
+From the Employee page the user will be able to view his team members , all task allocated to each team member, statistics about the completion of each task and create additional tasks.
 The user with the manage role when login will be redirected to the manager page.
 From its page , the manager will be able to view all projects , all existing Team, create project, create a Team and allocated each employee to a selected team.

 ## User story